wrchen2001/wrchen2001/README.md

 - 💻 How to contact me: wrchen2023@stu.suda.edu.cn and wrchen2023@outlook.com.

-- 👀 I’m interested in Computer Vision, Chinese Information processing, Machine Learning, Deep Learning.
+- 👀 I’m interested in Computer Vision, Chinese Information processing, Machine Learning and Deep Learning.

 - 💓 All about living life at its best.